The Rokkaku-do Temple is the home of Ikenobo Ikebana. It is said to have been founded by Prince Shotoku about 1400 years ago.

 In the late 16th century a more formalised and complex system of arrangement was developed.
 Originally known as “Tatehana”, Rikka style was established as the most formal style of Ikebana arrangement by the Ikenobo school.

 Rikka was mainly used for ceremonial occasions.
 The less formal Nageire style, which did not require complicated rules, represented the natural beauty of flowers.
 This style was preferred by the majority of ordinary people.
-This evolved into a new style of flower arrangement, called Shoka style, although it took long time to develop.
+Over time this evolved into a new style of flower arrangement, called Shoka.

-During the Meiji period (1868-1912) Ikenobo styles were perceived as too staid and conservative.
-The Meiji Restoration (1868) brought the influences of western culture and this helped the modernization of Japanese flower arranging.
-This resulted in more modern styles of arrangement such as modern Nageire, Moribana, modern Shoka and Rikka being introduced, largely in the Taisho period (1912-1926).
+During the Meiji period (1868-1912) Ikenobo styles were perceived as staid and conservative.
+The Meiji Restoration (1868) brought western cultural influences and this helped the modernization of Japanese flower arranging.
+This resulted in more modern styles of arrangement such as Nageire, Moribana, modern Shoka and Rikka being introduced, largely in the Taisho period (1912-1926).

 Evolution of Ikenobo since World War 2